-And it’s important to know that your details may remain on file even if you were never charged or convicted of a crime.
+And it’s important to know that your details may remain with law enforcement agencies even if you were never charged or convicted of a crime.
 How to get mugshots off the internet?
 Don’t worry, we’ll show you the options below.

 The State Has Your Personal Details

 The Tennessee Bureau of Investigation maintains a database of your criminal history.
-This database contains info on your name, aliases, date of birth, ethnicity, a physical description, and more.
+This database contains info on your name, aliases, date of birth, ethnicity, a physical description, arrest records, and more.

 And however unfair it may be, it can be very difficult to remove this information from the public domain.